American (word): Usage at the United Nations

 Use of the term American for U.S. nationals is common at the United Nations, and financial markets in the United States are referred to as "American financial markets".

 American Samoa, an unincorporated territory of the United States, is a recognized territorial name at the United Nations.

 Cultural views

 Canada

 Modern Canadians typically refer to people from the United States as Americans, though they seldom refer to the United States as America; in English they use the terms the United States, the U.S., or (informally) the States instead.
 Because of anti-American sentiment or simply national pride, Canadians never apply the term American to themselves.
 Not being an "American" is a part of Canadian identity, with many Canadians resenting being referred to as Americans or mistaken for U.S. citizens.
 This is often due to others' inability, particularly overseas, to distinguish English-speaking Canadians from Americans, by their accent or other cultural attributes.
 Some Canadians have protested the use of American as a national demonym.
-People of American origin in Canada are categorized as "Other North American origins" by Statistics Canada for purposes of census counts.